 This post contains affiliate links.
 For more information, please refer to my affiliate disclaimer.
 I was sent a product for review, but the article is not sponsored.
 All opinions expressed in this post are my honest thoughts.
 I only recommend products that I truly believe in.

 Information on this blog is for informational purposes only.
 Readers are encouraged to confirm the information herein with other sources.
 Furthermore, this information is not intended to replace medical advice from professionals.
 This website assumes no responsibility for the accuracy of information and information is subject to change without notice.

 MeoAir’s biggest selling point is the use of a filter based on wool rather than a traditional filter that is based on synthetic materials.
 This provides a few benefits that are instantly apparent:

 These are some of the benefits listed on Lanaco’s website.
 From experience, I can say that these masks are definitely easier to breathe through than others that I have tested (more on this in the following section).

-The also have test results pointing to the masks technology in preventing bacterial growth.
+They also have test results regarding the mask’s technology in preventing bacterial growth.
 However, this is something that I have been unable to test myself.
 It will also be interesting to see if this bacterial prevention is still consistent after the mask gets older.
 If I notice any changes, I will be sure to update this article.